StelTheo73/thesis-docs/chapter-2/2-literature-review.md

 | [Quantum Kate AR](https://apps.apple.com/ae/app/quantum-kate-ar/id1471200027)                   | University of Southern Denmark            | iOS                        | Simulation         |
 +-------------------------------------------------------------------------------------------------+-------------------------------------------+----------------------------+--------------------+

+Table: Educational Games for Quantum Mechanics. {#tbl:tbl201}

 [*] Under development.\
 [**] They are not games in the classical sense, but are treated in the literature as a game-based learning method.

+## Educational Mobile Games for Quantum Mechanics

+As shown in the table in the previous section, there are 5 educational games for mobile devices.
+4 of them are puzzles and 1 is a simulation.
+We will focus on the study of puzzle games to see how the researchers approached the topic.

+Unfortunately, _Hello Quantum_, _Meqanic_ and _Q|Cards>_ are no longer available in stores, so we were unable to download them to study them. _Meqanic_ was available via online simulators on Apple mobile devices (iPhone and iPad), but we were unable to find a working version; on most simulators the game wouldn't even open, and on others it crashed on the level selection screen.

+_Quantum 3_ is available in stores, so we downloaded it on a device to study it.
+The game's home screen has 3 options, 'Play', 'Options' and 'Tutorial.
+The 'Options' screen has basic setting for the game, such as volume control and language selection.
+There is also a button to clear game progress.
+The tutorial screen provides basic information about the theory presented in the game, as well as the mechanics of the game.

+At the beginning of some levels there is a short presentation of the theory and instructions for that level.
+After the player has completed the level, the score is displayed.
+The player receives between one and three stars.
+The maximum score is achieved if the player completes the level in the minimum number of moves.
+When the level is completed, the player has the option of proceeding to the next level or returning to the home screen.

+The game attempts to teach the player the composition of subatomic particles from quarks.
+Each level is a 2-dimensional match-3 puzzle.
+The player has to match three polugons of different colors to compose subatomic particles.
+There is no free choice of levels, a new level is unlocked each time the player completes the previous one.
+The game has very simple mechanics, as there are only 2 moves, selecting 3 polygons and swaping 2 polygons.
+It also offers the option of shuffling the board if no move is available.

 ## Conclusions

-As the literature review demonstrates, the number of games available for mobile devices is limited.
+As the literature review demonstrates, the number of educational games for quantum computing available and playable for mobile devices is limited.
 This gap in the market reinforces our desire to develop a game for mobile devices, as it will be easy to engage with the game during a lecture or at times when the user does not have access to a computer, as explained in the introductory chapter as well.
 Because we are not interested in improving collaboration or other teamwork skills at this stage, we will not consider creating a multiplayer game.
-Finally, the strong boost to information retention from puzzle games leads us to the decision to create a puzzle game.
+Finally, the strong boost to information retention from puzzle games and the possibility of using simple mechanics leads us to the decision to create a puzzle game.

-2.3: symperasmata apo table: genre kai platform prepei na dw ola ta puzzle gia mobile kai na pw ti beltiwnw kai giati exei nohma na ftia3w kai egw ena tetoio paixnidi